 With politics being so horrendous at the moment, I do worry that some of the BIG issues are taking a backseat.
 Liz Truss has stepped down and we yet again have a vacancy for a new Prime Minister.
 All of this squabbling is stopping us progressing with many important matters, including global warming.
+The Climate Crisis cannot be forgotten.

 Energy is widely spoken about as expensive but we need to remember that current sources of energy are largely polluting.
 We must ensure that our concentration turns in the direction of making us energy efficient and self-sufficient.
+Surely this can easily be achieved by using the huge profits that oil and electricity companies are making.
+It could quickly be invested in wind farms, hydro-electric facilities and solar panel fields.

 At the same time, high temperatures of around 18 degrees in October is definitely unusual.
 Daily averages used to be around 10 degrees but we are now seeing warmer, wetter days.
 All we see on the News is bickering.
 What we should be seeing on the News is discussion about how we are going to reverse global warming.